sandstorm-io/sandstorm/docs/developing/troubleshooting.md

 * [Ruby on Rails](raw-ruby-on-rails.md)
 * [Pure client apps](raw-pure-client-apps.md)

+## Getting a shell in the context of the grain

+For debugging an app that is in dev mode, you can run a shell (e.g. `bash`) in the context of a grain.
+Using this shell can illuminate why an app is behaving in a particular way.

+Before using this process, you should know about the following limitations.

+- The commands you run in the shell are able to use syscalls that the grain is not, due to a limitation in the underlying `nsenter` utility.

+- In some cases the shell itself may be missing!
+Read on to find out how to work around that issue.

+- If the grain shuts down, your debug shell will stop having meaning.
+Therefore, you must keep a browser tab open to the grain while debugging it.

 ## Clicking a link in the app does not open the link

 Sandstorm apps cannot navigate the user away from the app.
 Therefore, app